A Nonprofit Organization Dedicated to Preserving the Past

 Chair: Beth Montgomery

-Vice-Chairs: Mary Smith, Norma Hafenstein, Jan Shirlaw
+Vice-Chairs: Ellen Elliott, Norma Hafenstein, Jan Shirlaw

-Treasurer: Gregg Pederson
+Endowment: Gregg Pederson

 Staff